aurbac/workshop-aws-core-services/tutorials/RDS_HOL.md

 Now that our VPC security group and subnet group are ready, let’s configure and launch a MySQL RDS Instance.

 3.1\.
-Sign into the AWS Management Console and open the Amazon RDS console at https://console.aws.amazon.com/rds.
+Open the Amazon RDS console at  https://console.aws.amazon.com/rds.

 3.2\.
 Click on **Create database**.